 - 3.1 The survey of trees has been carried out in accordance with the criteria set out in Chapter 4 of BS5837.
 The survey has been undertaken by a suitably qualified and experienced arboriculturist and has recorded information relating to all those trees within the site and those adjacent to the site which may be of influence to any proposals.
-Trees were assessed for their arboricultural quality and benefits within the context of the proposed development in a transparent, understandable and systematic way. - 3.2 Trees have been assessed as groups and hedgerowswhere it has been determined appropriate. - The term group has been applied where trees form cohesive arboricultural features either aerodynamically, visually or culturally including biodiversity or habitat potential for example parkland or wood pasture. - For the purposes of this assessment, a hedgerow is described as any boundary line of trees or shrubs less than 5m wide at the base and are managed under a regular pruning regime. - For the purposes of this assessment woodland is described as a habitat where 'trees are the dominant plant form.
-The individual tree canopies generally overlap and interlink, often forming a more or less continuous canopy'.
-Woodlands however, are not just formed of trees and generally include a great variety of other plants.
-These will include 'mosses, ferns and lichens, as well as small flowering herbs, grasses and shrubs'. - 3.3 An assessment of individual trees within groups and hedgerows has been made where a clear need to differentiate between them, for example, in order to highlight significant variation between attributes including physiological or structural condition or where a potential conflict may arise.
+Trees were assessed for their arboricultural quality and benefits within the context of the proposed development in a transparent, understandable and systematic way. - 3.2 Trees have been assessed as groups and hedgerows where it has been determined appropriate. - The term group has been applied where trees form cohesive arboricultural features either aerodynamically, visually or culturally including biodiversity or habitat potential for example parkland or wood pasture.